godfredakpan/GENEO_INTERVIEW/README.md

 ## Introduction

 This app allows users to communicate with platform owners.
-Users can send detailed questions or contribution using the contact form section by inputing their;
+Users can send detailed questions or contributions using the contact form section by inputing their;
 ```bash
 NAME,
 EMAIL,